HackYourFuture/JavaScript1/Week1/MAKEME.md

 **Exercise 6: Log an array of animals**

 Follow the steps.
 Make sure that each step is written on the line after.
-The file should have 7 lines (excluding the 'use strict') in total.

 1. Declare variable and assign to it an empty array.
 Make sure that the name of the variable indicates it contains more than 1 item.
 For example `items` instead of `item`.
 2. Write a `console.log` statement that explains in words _what you think_ the value of the array is.